 Specific events that can lead to one suffering harm, injury or death and ultimately becoming a valid personal injury case can include a motor vehicle accident, instances of medical malpractice, wrongful death, a workplace accident, premises liability likes slips, trips and falls, product liability, nursing home neglect, aviation and boating accidents, animal and dog bites, burns and spinal cord injuries and many other types of injuries.

-When you have been injured or lost a loved one because of someone else’s carelessness, negligence, neglect, or wrongdoing, you have the right under our legal system to pursue monetary compensation for your personal injury or loss.
+Know that you have rights under our legal system when you have been injured.
+When you lose a loved one because of someone else’s carelessness, negligence, neglect, or wrongdoing, you have the right to receive compensation for your injury or loss.

 While no one enjoys suing someone else, it is your legal right to do so.
 Therefore, never feel bad for doing this.

-After suffering in injury, your loss can be physical, psychological, or financial.
-These losses can include medical bills, pain and suffering, lost wages, property loss, emotional distress, loss of enjoyment, loss of consortium, loss of a normal life and many other damages.
-Again, seeking compensation for these types of losses, when you have been legally wronged, is not something to be ashamed of or feel bad about.
-It is your legal right.
+After suffering a personal injury, your loss can be physical, psychological, or financial.
+These losses can include medical bills, pain and suffering, lost wages, property loss, and emotional distress.
+Additionally, the can be loss of enjoyment, loss of consortium, loss of normal life, and many other damages.
+Remember, seeking compensation for these types of losses, when you have been legally wronged, is not something to be ashamed of.
+Do not feel bad about it, it is your legal right.

-Sustaining injuries as a result of an incident mentioned earlier is not a guarantee for a big settlement and understanding this up front is helpful.
-These damages can be affected by things like the negligence in the case (if you share in that negligence) as well as a plaintiff’s failure to mitigate damages after an incident.
-Therefore, hiring an experienced attorney can help navigate this process effectively and assist you in answering the questions of “is this a valid personal injury case to pursue”.
+When you sustain an injury as a result of an incident mentioned earlier, it is not a guarantee for a big settlement.
+Understanding this upfront is helpful when it comes time for an offer to be made.
+Damages can affect the percent of negligence in the case (if you share in that negligence).
+Additionally, a plaintiff’s failure to mitigate damages after an incident can have an impact.
+Therefore, hiring an experienced attorney can help navigate this process effectively.
+Additionally, they can assist you in answering the questions of “is this a valid personal injury case to pursue”.